 DAY 19 -20

 Following breakfast, it's down to Kraus' Hot Spring for a soothing dip in its 32 C plus waters.
 From here we bid farewell to the canyons and make our way to the Nahanni's Splits, a 70 km run through a maze of islands.

 Following breakfast, we will continue on to the Native village of Nahanni Butte.
 (Pop. approx. 120) Remote yet surprisingly modern, a stroll into town provides insight into a culture far removed from most of North America.
 Following a snack from the village store we will board the Nahanni Butte River taxi for the 15 km ride to the Nahanni Butte Road Landing on the Liard River.
-The awaiting NWA shuttle van will take your group on the short drive to Blackstone Territorial Park.
-This beautifully situated park offers hot showers, a private day shelter, an information centre and tenting.
+The awaiting NWA shuttle van will take your group on the short drive to Lindberg’s Landing.
+This beautifully situated homestead offers hot showers and rustic cabins where your group will spend a last celebratory night.
 Any baggage you left behind will be waiting for you.
 Sue Lindberg, a local homesteader, provides your meals, mainly from her garden for the last night and morning with inviting Northern hospitality.

 After breakfast, we will depart with a van shuttle for Fort Nelson.
 We will make a gas stop in Fort Liard with an opportunity to visit the renowned Acho-Dene craft shop.
 We will arrive in time to meet your Southbound flight with Central Mountain Air, or for you to begin the drive with your own vehicle.